junhuanyang/UB-Diff/README.md

 cd encoder_decoder
 python train_EncDec.py
 ```
-Use the '--dataset' to change the dataset name, '--train-data' to set the path of seismic data, 'train-label' to set the path of velocity map,
+Use the '--dataset' to change the dataset name (choose from "flatvel-a", "curvevel-a", "flatvel-b", "curvevel-b", "style-a" (shown in dataset_config.json)), '--train-data' to set the path of seismic data, 'train-label' to set the path of velocity map,
 '--num_data' to set the training velocity map size (since each file of this dataset has 500 smaples, thus the number should be less than the number of files * 500), '--paired_num' to set the paired data size (should less than the number of data), '--fault_fam' to indicate if the dataset is in fault family, '--epoch_block' and '--val_every' to set the epochs and frequency to save checkpoint ('20' used in our experiment).